mddanish1206/image-upload/README.md

 now run the program

 $node index.js
-visit localhost:2007 and upload your images..!
+visit localhost:2007 and upload your files..!

 that's all...!!!